Frequently Asked Questions

 3. What should I bring?

 Expect lots of sunshine so bring your favorite sunscreen.
 Also wear comfortable, cool clothes.
-If you are planning on swimming at the beach or using the free splash pad, then bring some swimwear.
+If you are planning on swimming at the beach or using the free splash pad, then bring some swimwear and water shoes.
 Restroom facilities are available at the lakefront to change.

 4. Do I need to pedal?